meganz/mpenc_doc/source/background.rst

   only the subject, or shared across all members, or a combination of both.

-  Depending on the protocol, this may *include* identity secrets if they must be used to generate outgoing or process incoming messages.
-Better protocols would *not* need this, so that these may be wiped from memory during the session, reducing the attack surface.
+  Depending on the protocol, this may *include* identity secrets if they must be used to generate/process messages or membership changes.
+Better protocols would *not* need this, so that these may be wiped from memory during a session, reducing the attack surface.

 Corrupt member (of some targets)